How Much Gold is in a Rolex?

 In fact, Rolex has its own foundry where they make the gold for its timepieces.

 Over the years, Rolex has developed a number of different gold materials that match what Rolex is looking for.
 For example, back in the days, white gold faded and turned yellow.
 When looking at old Rolex watches with yellow gold, you will see that some of the white gold pats have turned yellow.

 So what did Rolex do?
 They developed their own white gold that is everlasting of course.
 In other words, the brand invests a ton of resources into developing gold.

-Furthermore, Rolex also has its on rose gold care Everest gold.
+Furthermore, Rolex also has its own rose gold called Everose gold.
 Rolex says ”To preserve the beauty of its pink gold watches, Rolex created and patented an exclusive 18 ct pink gold alloy cast in its own foundry: Everose gold.
 Introduced in 2005, 18 ct Everose is used on all Rolex models in pink gold.”

 Manufacturing and development

 If you look at any luxury object, what you will find is that most of the time, the materials the product used bear little correlation between materials used and the actual retail price.

 What you are paying for is not mainly the material in itself, but rather the reliability, the quality, the attention to detail, and the development behind that product.
 This is what you are paying for in the end, not the material in itself.